indy/seni/README.md

 ### Running

-1. `./server`
+1. `./serve`
 2. visit http://localhost:3000

 ## Windows 10 Shenanigans

 You will need to build a server.exe and add it to the Firewall whitelist in order to prevent a Windows Firewall dialog appearing every time.

-1. `go build -o server.exe`
+1. `go build server/serve.go -o serve.exe`
 2. In the windows control panel go to:
    `Control Panel\All Control Panel Items\Windows Firewall\Allowed applications`
-   and add the server.exe that was just created
+   and add the serve.exe that was just created
-3. `server.exe`
+3. `serve.exe`

 ## C used in WebAssembly